Homeschool Advice Part 7 | Read Aloud and Read a Lot

 The stupid part is, I knew better.

-In the logical part of my brain, I knew the decision which wounded me was made at a time when we were all worn thin, church leadership and laymen alike.
+In the logical part of my brain, I knew the decision which wounded me was made at a time when we were all worn thin, church leadership and laypeople alike.

 It was a difficult season in our church’s history, and each one of us was exerting an enormous amount of energy just to keep our heads above water and make each Sunday happen.
 And I also knew the decision had not been made as a personal slight.